 Can my misdemeanor crime become a lesser or greater offense?

 The simple answer is yes.
 Depending on the facts of the case, the amount of damage done, and surrounding circumstances, you can be charged with a greater penalty than what we listed here.
-This is why it is important that you seek representation by a criminal defense lawyer who can guide you through the legal process and make sure you receive the lowest sentence possible.
+This is why it is important that you seek representation from a reliable misdemeanor lawyer who can guide you through the legal process and make sure you receive the lowest sentence possible.

 In Pennsylvania, a summary offense is the most minor of criminal offenses.
 Often called a “non-traffic citation,” summary offenses don’t often go to court.
 Instead, a judgment is made at the discretion of the police officer.